ryanbrainard/jjogaegi/README.md

 If set, string will be prepended to output

-## Audio Dir
+## Media Dir

-Options for `--audiodir` flag:
+Options for `--mediadir` flag:

-If set, audio will be downloaded into the directory specified
+If set, media (i.e. images and audio) will be downloaded into the directory specified.

 # Web Interface